 11.1.
-The Clear Lake Channel in Clear Lake and Galveston Bay and all areas within Clear Lake south of the Clear Lake Channel are designated as obstructions.
+The Clear Lake Channel in Clear Lake is designated as an obstruction.
+The Clear Creek channel and the Houston Ship channel are designated OBstructions in Galveston Bay.
 The race committee may further designate any areas of shallow water as obstructions by displaying flag L and hailing all competitors via VHF radio.